 Success Of The Album

-“Abbey Road” sold over four million copies in the first two months of release, while in June of 1970, manager Allen Klein reported that it was the biggest selling album in their history, having sold five million copies by that point.
+“Abbey Road” sold over four million copies in the first two months of release, this possibly being spurred on by conspiracy theorists who claimed that "clues" found on the album cover indicated Paul McCartney's death.
+In June of 1970, manager Allen Klein reported that it was the biggest selling album in their history, having sold five million copies by that point.
 By 2011, it had sold more than 31 million copies worldwide, becoming one of the biggest selling Beatles albums of all time.